 The other big chain in the US has undoubtedly remained Dave & Busters – whose close relationship with Raw Thrills has seen them get exclusive versions of games like a redressed version of 2014’s Aliens Armageddon, from them and the development studio ran by Midway veteran George Petro, Play Mechanix.
 PM continue to collaborate with RT on lots of their output, such as their latest, NBA Superstars.

 2014 was also slightly still in the shadow of the 2008 financial crisis, which impacted everyone in business… but less than today with the fallout from COVID.
 We’ve touched on that various times in the past few years, but 2014 was when the FEC boom in the States was really beginning to gather pace too, soon reinvigorating business for manufacturers to some extent with many new machines being cycled into locations.
 A lot of that was due to ticket redemption and prizes, but videos from the likes of Raw Thrills helped.
-Their hits like Jurassic Park Arcade, which first revealed back in 2014, was certainly a part of that.
-This just goes to show, no matter the ups and downs seen here – arcade video games never die 😉
+Hits like Jurassic Park Arcade, which first revealed back in 2014, were certainly a part of that.
+This just goes to show, no matter the ups and downs seen here – arcade video games never truly die 😉

 Thanks to arcade-history.com for many of the database links here, and Ted for updating my copy with some of the more recent happenings.
 For those of you interested in my previously mentioned upcoming book on arcade history, this should give you a taste of things to come.
 Which of the video games and periods from this overview of arcade history are your personal favorites?